‘It’s time to unite’: Prince George’s County neighbors start rent strike against living conditions

 In the hallway, the doors to the office were locked.
 Knocks brought no answer.
 “Closed,” the sign read, and a small clock indicated the staff would return by 9:30 a.m.
 It was now 11:10 a.m.

-Rather than wait, Juarez and the others began taping copies of the letter to the glass doorway, fixing their demands where they would not be missed.
+Rather than wait, Juarez and the others began taping copies of the letter to the glass doorway, affixing their demands where they would not be missed.

 “We’re disappointed they are not here,” Juarez said before stepping back outside to join her neighbors.